-Seychelles’ economic freedom score is 61.4, making its economy the 87th freest in the 2019 Index.
-Its overall score has decreased by 0.2 point, with declines in scores for trade freedom, government spending, and property rights exceeding improvements in labor freedom and the tax burden.
-Seychelles is ranked 6th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional and world averages.
+The Seychelles’ economic freedom score is 64.3, making its economy the 72nd freest in the 2020 Index.
+Its overall score has increased by 2.9 points due to higher scores for government integrity and property rights.
+The Seychelles is ranked 4th among 47 countries in the Sub-Saharan Africa region, and its overall score is well above the regional average and slightly above the world average.

 After independence from the United Kingdom in 1976, France-Albert René of the People’s Party seized power in a bloodless coup in 1977.
 In 1993, he was elected to serve as Seychelles’ first president.
 In 2004, he ceded power to Vice President James Michel, who was elected to his third five-year presidential term in 2015.
 In 2016, President Michel resigned and transferred power to Vice President Danny Faure.
 Faure was defeated in October 2020 elections by Wavel Ramkalawan of the LDS alliance, which also increased its majority in parliament.
 Seychelles enjoys a stable economic environment with lucrative fishing and tourism industries.
 In recent years, the government has encouraged foreign investment to upgrade hotels and other services while at the same time moving to reduce dependence on tourism by promoting the development of farming, fishing, and small-scale manufacturing.

 The courts enforce interests in real property, including mortgages and liens.
 The legal system blends English common law, the Napoleonic Code, and customary law.
 The independence of the judiciary has strengthened, but court cases can last years.
 Government corruption stems from a lack of transparency in the privatization and allocation of government-owned land and businesses.
 An anticorruption commission established in 2016 is active.